 If you don’t like running outdoors or you don’t live in a climate where running outside is appealing, that’s no reason to stay on the couch.
 Invest in a treadmill or join a gym where you can train inside–it’s one of our favorite cross-training activities that can keep you on track with your training program.
-Read on to learn more about our best beginner running program–all done on a treadmill.

 Even if you do like running outdoors or enjoy trail running, it’s hard to do in the winter months, and it can feel hard to stay motivated.
 If you’re a beginner runner who is just starting out, here are some things to keep in mind.

 Beginning runners should start with a walk/run approach.
 Warm-up for a few minutes, then jog for one minute and walk for one minute on the treadmill.
 Repeat about 10 times–more if you are feeling good and fewer times if you’re gasping for air after five repeats.
 Everyone has a different starting level.
 As a rule of thumb, don’t increase your mileage by more than 10 percent each week to avoid burning out and to reduce your risk of injury.

 When you’re a new runner trying to get in shape running on the roads or trails naturally involves uphills and downhills.
 If you want to get stronger and promote weight loss, your treadmill training plan should involve a slight incline.
 Start out with a 10-15% incline and play with different levels of incline for short periods of time as you feel comfortable.

 I don’t know about you, but running one mile on the treadmill can feel like running three outside.
 Don’t be afraid to mix things up in your training program by running for a few minutes, then jumping off the treadmill (not literally!) to do a little strength training.
 Try 10 push-ups, sit-ups, bodyweight planks, or any other core activity for about a minute.
 This helps your mind press the reset button and brings your heart rate down just a bit before you get back on the treadmill and keep going.